LeeZeHao/Kiki_Delivery_Docs/sepractices/abstraction.md

 <img src="https://github.com/LeeZeHao/Kiki_Delivery_Docs/assets/46279960/502c45e0-ce7e-45ae-8e37-b70388dacec5" border="10"/>
 </p>
 <p align="center">
 Software system overview
 </p>

 It is important to note that all of the information in each software is 'hidden' from the others unless intentionally exposed.
 The only sections where information is exposed or transferred are:
 1. Client app redirecting to drone control interface URL, with user email and access key obtained from Firebase Firestore as URL arguments
 2. User drone control interface connecting via WebRTC (video and audio channel + data channel) to drone side web app
 3. Python control script starting a WebSocket server to receive control signals from drone side web app
-4. Drone side web app interacting with the WebSocket server to send control signals to Python control script.
+4. Drone side web app interacting with the WebSocket server to send control signals to Python control script

 This approach brings the following benefits:
 1. Easier maintenance
 2. Modularity (as seen in "Modularization" section)
 3. Managing complexity, as large features can now be broken up into smaller sections to work on
 4. Facilitating cooperation, as different members can work on different sections without worrying about clashes

-In addition, abstraction is used in structuring the individual programs as well, in accordance with proper OOP principles.
+In addition, abstraction principle is used in structuring the individual programs, in accordance with proper OOP principles.

 ----